-Heel pain is usually focused on the underside or the back of your heel.
-If your pain is on the underside of your heel, its likely cause is plantar fasciitis.
-Pain on the back of your heel, where the Achilles tendon attaches to the heel bone, is Achilles tendinitis.
+Heel pain usually affects the underside or back of your heel.
 Although heel pain is rarely a symptom of a serious condition, it can interfere with your normal activities, particularly exercise.

 See your doctor immediately if you have:

 - Severe pain and swelling near your heel

 - Inability to bend your foot downward, rise on your toes or walk normally